 - Personal service.
 Whether you're a business user or an individual, TorFX has a service type for you.

 - Competitive exchange rates, including a small profit margin for TorFX.

-- Plenty of options for currencies and destination countries.
+- Many options for currencies and destination countries.

-- Various foreign exchange contract types available, including spot, forward, limit and stop loss.
+- Various foreign exchange contract types are available, including spot, forward, limit and stop loss.

 - Transfer amounts above the maximum ($50,000 for individuals, $200,000 for businesses) can't be made online.
-You'll need to organise the transfer with your account manager.
+Instead, you'll need to organise the transfer with your account manager.